 Until the power is exercised to transfer a portion of unapplied total return to income, the unapplied total return remains part of the permanent endowment.
-7% of the value of Glebe listed investments, i.e., £8,226K, was transferred to general funds such that it is set against the cost of stipendiary ministry in the year, as determined by the Diocesan Stipends Fund (Amendment) Measure 2016 or incurred on investment management fees.
+Until December 2022 7% of the value of Glebe listed investments, was transferred to general funds such that it is set against the cost of stipendiary ministry in the year, as determined by the Diocesan Stipends Fund (Amendment) Measure 2016 or incurred on investment management fees.
+With effect from 1 January 2023 the amount transferred was equivalent to the support specifically required in each year, as approved by Bishops Council.